njnguyen/NLP-Capstone/README.md

 ### Dataset repository
 When you check each configs file, there are some paths to the training dataset and development dataset.
 You can keep or change those paths.
 If you choose to keep those paths, you need to create those directories manually and put the dataset file into those directories.

-## Tokenizer and Embeddings
+## Get Tokenizer and Embeddings
 ### Vocabulary
 To get the vocabulary and tokenizer, assuming you want to get the vocabulary and tokenizer for Telugu, the usage is:

 `./scripts/train_vocab.sh ~/username/miniconda3 txlm configs/te_vocab.yml `

 ### Embeddings
-To get the embeddings for each re-initialized embedding technique and focus, assuming you want to find the embeddings for Telugu, ran the command:
+To get the embeddings for each re-initialized embedding technique and focus, assuming you want to find the embeddings for Telugu, run the command:

 `./scripts/initialize_embeddings.sh ~/username/miniconda3 txlm te_spm_32k.model te`